-Stop going on Rotten Tomatoes and just listen to me.
+Stop going on review sites and just listen to me.
 Venom is fricken awesome and a ton of fun.

 When Eddie Brock acquires the powers of a symbiote, he will have to release his alter-ego “Venom” to save his life.